 Once your project is complete, you can easily dismantle the point-to-point connections without disrupting the existing infrastructure.

-Legacy System Integrations
+One Side Uses Legacy System

 Many companies still rely on legacy systems that lack modern integration capabilities.
 A point-to-point integration can help you connect your legacy systems to newer applications.
 You can thus include them in your modern workflows and data exchange requirements without needing a complete system overhaul.